On Being A Poet

 Let’s not forget that poets are men of arts who write for art’s sake.
 Yes, they draw inspiration from someone or something.
 But as it is, the end is the art and the inspiration is but the means to achieve the end.

-As to whether or not a poet who writes a poem of gloom and bewail is sad and regretful, only him knows.
+As to whether or not poets who write poems of gloom and bewail are really sad and regretful, nobody knows but the poets themselves.